 Information for prospective composition students applying to Manhattan School of Music.

-A 3-hour written test covers dictation, sight-singing, harmony, counterpoint, set theory, orchestration, analysis of musical examples, and composition exercises in imitative counterpoint and tonal melody harmonization.
-You will also be assigned a take-home composition assignment to be completed before the interview.
+All applicants will take a 3-hour written test covering dictation, sight-singing, harmony, counterpoint, set theory, orchestration, analysis of musical examples, and composition exercises in imitative counterpoint and tonal melody harmonization.
+The test will include a composition assignment to be completed overnight and presented to the faculty at the interview.

 Get specific info about the exam →

 Day 2: Audition/Interview

 On a subsequent day, composition applicants will meet with members of the composition faculty for an interview.
 The interview is 15 minutes for Bachelor and Master applicants and 15-20 minutes for Doctoral applicants.

 While demonstration of instrumental proficiency is not required, it is encouraged.